 The American Legion has been receiving an ongoing facelift over the past few years as volunteers’ time, talent and funding have become available.
 In 2018 when the main hall was cleaned and painted, the huge exterior sign was taken down so the shingles could be repaired and the sliding doors on the deck could be replaced.

 This winter Pete Wall at Pirates Cove took on the job of refurbishing the sign.
-After a good sanding, rot and holes repaired, priming and painting with sevreral layers of boat paint it looks fabulous and is almost new again.
-It just needs to have the lettering finished and should be hanging over the Legion’s new deck by Memorial Day weekend.
+After a good sanding, rot, and holes repaired, priming, and painting with several layers of boat paint it looks fabulous and almost new again.
+Jane Ahrens painted in the layers of gold to get the lettering finished and it was hanging over the Legion’s new deck before Memorial Day weekend.

 Thank you to Chip duPont and Karla Heath at Pirates Cove, and Pete Wall for the beautiful work, Luis Horn, and Ace Ahrens for transporting, and to Allan Esenlohr for his useful advice.

-A work still in progress, click any image for a larger version:
+A work in progress, click any image for a larger version: